Nordgaren/Elden-Ring-Debug-Tool/README.md

 **[wulf2k](https://github.com/Wulf2k)** For helping figure out the cheat for enabling the map during combat and his target script

 # Change Log
+### Beta 0.8.1

+* Misc tab where you can set and unset event flags by ID.

+* Grace management tab where you can manage the graces that are open, set your last grace and warp to any grace.

+* Multi Item Spawning enabled.

+* Support for computers who's language setup couldn't find the Elden Ring process.

+* Item Gib now responds correctly and only gives you a message box if you haven't gotten the item before.

+* Bug fixes who's patch notes got deleted by clumsyness.

 ### Beta 0.8

 * Continued re-coloring things.